 - Hacker utilized new technology, and were well-organized.

 - Auctions have too many server.

 - AVs have false alarms.

 - For large company like auction, difficult to use.

 - Causes massive traffic.

 Security theater is the practice of

-investing in countermeasures intended to provide the feeling of improved security while daing little or
+- investing in countermeasures intended to provide the feeling of improved security - while doing little or nothing to actually achieve it

 Security of New Technologies